Computing

 Back

+At Oxclose Primary Academy, we believe that pupils should be given the opportunity to develop computing skills whilst deepening their understanding of modern-day technologies they encounter.
 Across their time in primary school, we want pupils to have the opportunity to learn about the principles of information and computation, how digital systems work and be able to use this knowledge through programming and become digitally literate to enable them to become active participants in the digital world they live in.

 Alongside this, we believe that pupils should be provided with the skills they need to be able to use a range of technologies in an effective and safe manner.
 Online safety should be a fundamental aspect of computing, to enable children to develop their own resilience and make positive choices to support their own mental well-being.